From your laptop to large-scale simulations with five lines of Python.

 To reduce simulation time, update the params.txt file with the following changes:

-single_dir = 0 just after the header (required for XBeach v10+).tstop to 34560 to shorten the simulation duration.Below is the code required to run the simulation using the Inductiva API.
+single_dir = 0 just after the header (required for XBeach v10+).tstop to 34560 to shorten the simulation duration.Below is the script required to run this simulation using the Inductiva API.

 In this example, we use a c2d-highcpu-56 cloud machine featuring 56 virtual CPUs (vCPUs) and a 20 GB data disk.